b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelson-vs-Covid.md

 I... *I guess*?

 Put on your time-travel hat and think back to June 2018 when this program was announced.
-You'll have to imagine *real hard* because the church's website [now just redirects](https://www.churchofjesuschrist.org/church/news/church-announces-come-follow-me-for-home-sunday-school-and-primary?lang=eng) from the announcement to their Newsroom front page, so we'll look at [the archived version](https://web.archive.org/web/20201203231204/https://www.churchofjesuschrist.org/church/news/church-announces-come-follow-me-for-home-sunday-school-and-primary?lang=eng) instead.
+You'll have to imagine *real hard* because the church's announcement [now just redirects](https://www.churchofjesuschrist.org/church/news/church-announces-come-follow-me-for-home-sunday-school-and-primary?lang=eng) to their Newsroom front page, so we'll look at [the archived version](https://web.archive.org/web/20201203231204/https://www.churchofjesuschrist.org/church/news/church-announces-come-follow-me-for-home-sunday-school-and-primary?lang=eng) instead.
 The newsroom article describes that this *Come, Follow Me* program is meant to "help Church members and their families study the scriptures at home."
 Starting in 2019, we'll have a unified schedule for lessons.
 Neat.

 So...
 Read through as much of this article as you have patience for.
 While you're there, tell me what part you saw as related to a global pandemic upending the world's economy.
 Maybe I'm just a miserable grump, but I don't see *jack shit* in here about an upcoming pandemic.

 If you'd like to draw the connection that at-home scripture study is indicative that people will be heavily encouraged to stay in their homes as prophetic foresight, then...
 I don't know, man, if that's where you're going, I just don't know what to tell you.
 Pause and think if that leap of logic would stand under scrutiny of any of your non-religious peers or friends.
-Find a neutral third-party, and ask "hey, imagine a hypothetical organization's leader cutting a physical gathering's duration by one hour and providing a structured at-home study program beginning in 2019.
+Find a neutral third-party, and ask "hey, imagine a hypothetical organization's leader shortening a physical gathering's duration by one hour and providing a structured at-home study program beginning in 2019.
 Do you think that's divine insight?
 Would you understand that to be a forewarning of COVID-19?
 Is that indicative that this leader is led by God?"
 Straight up, ask someone this, and tell me what their response is.
 I have a comment section down at the bottom of the page, *I am dying* to know how your buddy responds.

 &nbsp;